-Of course, I see my score of 258 and decide I have to beat it!
-These bike upgrades are a genius addition by FlyWheel.
-It sets a goal in our minds before the class even starts.
+Of course, I see my score of 258 and decided I had to beat it!
+Seeing this number, I had a goal in mind before class even started.

 Going from 0 to 259 sounds like a big leap but as I set up my bike, I started to break down my goal into benchmarks.
 If there are usually 10 songs per class, how much power do I have to generate each song?
 I did some quick (let’s be real… quickish math) and I figured out that I had to do a bit better than 25 points per song.
 I peddled like crazy going out of the gate.
 Song one, 35.
 I thought “phew!
 No way I was doing that for 45 minutes.”

 This is the beautiful thing about benchmarks.
 You can beat some and then be behind a bit on others, as long as you average out to your goal.
 Song two, I’m at 65 total.
 Winning!
 This benchmark thing really works.
 I counted each song and for some I rode my heart out and for others I came in under my goal.
 I ended the ride with a 270, beating my previous personal best.

 What are the takeaways?

 1) FlyWheel knows a thing or two about how we tick.
 Biofeedback works!

 2) We can break any big goal down into benchmarks which makes it manageable and achievable.
 If you want to to save $1,000 next year, think about it as $85 per month or even $42.50 per paycheck.
 You can save more during some months and less during others as long as you average out to your benchmark goal.

 3) It might seem too easy to work, but it’s not.
 When you have your goal in mind along with a realistic plan to achieve it, it just happens.
 You achieve one benchmark goal at a time, celebrate and move on to the next.
 Next thing you know, you’re done.